python/mypy/docs/source/builtin_types.rst

 :py:mod:`collections.abc` (formerly ``collections``), they are not identical.
 In particular, prior to Python 3.9, the built-in collection type objects do not support indexing.

+In Python 3.9 and later, built-in collection type objects support indexing.
+This means that you can use built-in classes or those from :py:mod:`collections.abc` instead of importing from :py:mod:`typing`.
+See :ref:`generic-builtins` for more details.